-1 The metric definitions in this section are largely based on the North American Electric Reliability (NERC) publication, Probabilistic Adequacy and Measures, July 2018.
+1 The metric definitions in this section are based on the NERC publication, Probabilistic Adequacy and Measures, July 2018.

 LOSS of LOAD HOURS (LOLH)

 LOLH is generally defined as the expected number of hours per time period (often one year) when a system's hourly demand is projected to exceed the generating capacity.
 This metric is calculated using each hourly load in the given period (or the load duration curve).